About febrile seizures

 This can be done to prevent febrile seizures

 - Let's support the child's thermoregulation!
 When the fever rises, the child's hands and feet are still cold, in which case it is worth to warm the child gently, instead of cooling.
-This has been by now scientifically substantiated.
+This has by now been scientifically substantiated.
 This is because heating is an effective preventive method by also raising melatonin levels (132, 170-172).
 Providing a darkened room and calm to the child in a feverish state also serves this preventive purpose.

 - It is important to provide the child with calm, comfortable surroundings.
 This means: avoiding stress, tension, fear, unnecessary stimuli (avoid digital media, as the nervous system requires calm).